GKE Deployment with CloudSQL and Google Cloud Storage

-• Basic command line interface skills.
+• Basic command-line interface (CLI) skills.

 • Familiarity with GCP GKE, PostgreSQL, GCS, and Kubernetes.

-Launch an GKE Cluster
+Launch a GKE cluster

-First, login to GCP using gcloud init.
+First, log in to GCP using gcloud init.

 gcloud container clusters create my-kestra-cluster --region=europe-west3